Skip to content

 Macros

-Macros let you define a block of rsml markup which can be reused throughout your styles.
-They can be defined via the macro declaration:
+Macros lets you define a snippet of RSML which can be reused throughout your styles.
+You can import them from another Style Sheet via the @derive declaration.

 rsml